villalbamartin/radiobot/Readme.md

 and released in the public domain.

-The [button clicking sound](https://freesound.org/people/OneKellyOrdered/sounds/624631/) has been created by User `OneKellyOrdered` and released with a Creative Commons 0 license.
+The [button clicking sound](https://freesound.org/people/OneKellyOrdered/sounds/624631/) has been created by User `OneKellyOrdered` and released under a Creative Commons 0 license.